Listen Up: The 6 Best Audio Programs for Learning a Language

 Anything you overheard, your brain soaked up, and eventually you repeated it back.

-The same method will work for you as an adult, because that’s how your brain is wired to learn a language.
-There are plenty of other benefits to learning a language through listening, too.
+The same method can work for you as an adult, because that’s how your brain is wired to learn a language.

 Why Learn a Language Through Listening?